Stability of Tschirnhausen Bundles: Introduction

-When \(h=0\) and \(\alpha\) is general, then \(\Tsch(\alpha)\) is balanced.
 For completeness, we will give a short proof of this well-known fact in \S \ref{sec-rational}.
+Considering the loci in the Hurwitz space where the Tschirnhausen bundle is \textit{unbalanced} yields an important stratification.
+For example, when the degree of \(\alpha\) is \(3\), we have \(\Tsch(\alpha) \simeq \O_{\pp^1}(e_1) \oplus \O_{\pp^1}(e_2)\) and the difference \(e_1- e_2\) is the classical \defi{Maroni invariant} of the trigonal curve.
 In general, the possible splitting types are known as \defi{scrollar invariants}.
-Classifying scrollar invariants has attracted a lot of attention (see, for example, \cite{balico, cvz22, dp22}). \end{rem}
+Classifying scrollar invariants has attracted a lot of attention (see, for example, \cite{balico, cvz22, dp22, Vem22}). \end{rem}

+\begin{rem} There are fascinating number-theoretic analogues of Tschirnhausen bundles.
+For example, the integers appearing in the splitting type of the Tschirnhausen bundle on \(\pp^1\) have close connections to the so-called ``shapes of number fields'', see \cite{Vem22}. \end{rem}